LeetLLM

 • Strict tool proposal schemas and least-privilege execution

-• Outcome-based attack evaluation with ASR, FRR, and coverage
+• Outcome-based attack evaluation with ASR uncertainty, FRR, coverage, and support

 Evaluation rubric